Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-remote-mcp.md

   - **dbt Cloud host**: Use this to form the full URL.
 For example, replace `<host>` here: `https://<host>/api/ai/v1/mcp/`.
 It may look like: `https://cloud.getdbt.com/api/ai/v1/mcp/`.
   - **Production environment ID**: This can be found on the `Orchestration` page of dbt Cloud.
 Use this to set an `x-dbt-prod-environment-id` header.
-  - **Token**: Please generate either a personal access token or service token.
-In terms of permissions, to fully utilize remote MCP, this needs to be configured with Semantic Layer and Developer permissions.
+  - **Token**: Please generate either a personal access token or a service token.
+In terms of permissions, to fully utilize remote MCP, it must be configured with Semantic Layer and Developer permissions.

-3. With that information, you will be able to integrate with MCP compatible tools with either an env file with the necessary information or via Streamable HTTP MCP transport.
+3. With that information, you will be able to integrate with MCP-compatible tools with either an env file with the necessary information or via Streamable HTTP MCP transport.

-  - Env File: Depending on the MCP client, you will either need to provide the file or provide the below information into their UI.
+  - Env File: Depending on the MCP client, you will either need to provide the file or provide the below information in their UI.
   Example configuration:

   Be sure to replace `<host>`, `<token>`, and `<prod-id>` with your information: